F3L0N/laravel-floodalert-backend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Backend of Flood Monitoring System
+## Backend of Flood Monitoring System

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+The back-end of the flood monitoring system is my Final Year Project aims to provide a flood early warning for the users within a certain area where the system receives the data from the IoT devices and stores it into the database besides preparing APIs for the front-end client to consume.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).